mweststrate/nscript/README.md

 gitLog(); //returns the current git log
 ```

+#### command.spawn(args)

+Starts the current command with the specified args.
+Returns a `process` object which can be used to work direct the output streams or inspect the exit code.

 #### command.run(args)

 Runs the command represented by this command and passes in any arguments after [processing](#nscript-command-parameters) them.
 The standard output and error are printed. `run` returns the exit code of executed command.
-By default, `run` throws an exception if the exit code is non-zero. `command.run(args)` can be written shorter as just `command(args)`.
+By default, `run` throws an exception if the exit code is non-zero. `command.run(args)` can be written shorter as just `command(args)`. `command.run(args)` itself is just sugar for `command.spawn(args).wait()`.

 Example: